-We’ve been enjoying cooler temperatures here, and it’s so nice.
-I have a new navy and white sweater that I’ll be able to wear soon.
-Recently I looked over my current stash of necklaces, and I don’t have one that will go with it.
+The bead tassel necklace is popular now.
+I have a new navy and white sweater that I’ll be able to wear soon, but I don’t have a necklace that will go with it.
 Until now.
 Let me show you how I made this bead tassel necklace.

 You’ll need 4 different sizes of beads.
 The colored beads are 12mm Natural Blue Sandstone.
 I used 14 of them.
 The white beads are 8mm glass pearls.
 The number of beads you use will depend on your desired necklace length.
 I used about 42 of them.
 I also added a couple of silver metal contrasting beads.
 And last, a hand full of seed beads to use as spacers between the large beads.